 Text alternative for figure: The figure shows the flow of data from the nursing regulatory bodies to CIHI and describes the key concepts to defining the workforce.
 Supply is defined as regulated nurses who have a licence to practise nursing.
 Workforce is defined as regulated nurses who are employed in a nursing profession.
-The regulatory bodies submit to CIHI their registrations at the 6-month mark of their registration year, for active practicing registrations only.
-Non-practicing registrations are not submitted to CIHI.
+The regulatory bodies submit to CIHI their registrations at the 6-month mark of their registration year, for active practising registrations only.
+Non-practising registrations are not submitted to CIHI.
 CIHI then excludes regulated nurses whose province/territory of registration differs from the province/territory of employment.
-These records are outside of the population of reference, except where one of the provinces/ territories (either for registration or for employment) is a territory.
-Regulated nurses whose province/territory of registration is the same as the province/territory of employment - referred to as primary registrations - make up the nursing supply.
-CIHI looks at their employment status of these primary registrations.
+These records are outside of the population of reference, except where one of the provinces/ territories (either for registration is the same as the province/territory of employment - referred to as primary registrations.
 Regulated nurses for whom Employment Status is employed in nursing make up the workforce.
 The count of regulated nurses excluded from the workforce are those who are not reported as employed in nursing.
-An employed nurse may have a Full-Time/Part-Time Status of full time, part time, casual or unknown; all are included in the workforce.
+An employed nurse may have a Full-Time/ Part-Time Status of full time, part time, casual or unknown; all are included in the workforce.